-- 14. This Special Session is a meeting commonly referred to as an Assembly held in accordance with Article 9 of the AFN Charter. - 15.
-This Special Session will start at 11:00 a.m. and is scheduled for one day. - 16.
+- 20. A regular Annual Session or Special Session is a meeting commonly referred to as an Assembly held in accordance with Article 9 of the AFN Charter. - 21.
+A regular Annual Session or Special Session will normally start at 9:00 a.m. and will not normally continue for longer than three days.
+Where a session is held virtually due to health and safety requirements, the session shall begin at 11:00am EST to accommodate the different time zones across the regions.
+An 11:00am EST start time will also be used for sessions that are a combination of in-person and virtual meetings. - 22.
 The Speaker/Chairperson(s) may recess or adjourn the session at any time during the session at their discretion.
 When announcing a recess or temporary adjournment, the Speaker/Chairperson(s) will specify the time and place that the session will resume.